Become A Skilled & Talented Typing Contractor – Here’s How

 What skills do you need to become a typing contractor?

 Research.
-You must have the ability to contextualise the content and quickly seek out and locate relevant facts, including correct spelling of names, companies, locations, medications and medical and other sector-specific terminology.
+You must have the ability to contextualise the content and quickly seek out and locate relevant facts, including the correct spelling of names, companies, locations, medications and medical and other sector-specific terminology.

 Language and comprehension.
 It’s a no-brainer – a highly developed understanding of English grammar, punctuation, spelling and syntax is essential.
 Contextualising what you are hearing while typing and understanding how grammar and punctuation can convey or change a speaker’s intended meaning is critical.